How to Make Creamy and Thick Vegan Yogurt Using Plant Based Milks | Plant Based Yogurt | Dairy Free and Probiotic Yogurt Recipe

 - Place a thermometer into the jar of milk and bring the water to a light simmer, continuously stirring the milk.

 - Once the milk reaches a temperature of 82 degrees Celsius (180 F), thoroughly stir in the Agar.
-Use 2 teaspoons for a semi-thick yogurt, and use 3 teaspoons for a thicker yogurt.
+Use 1 tablespoon for a thinner yogurt and 2 for a thicker yogurt.
+You may have to adjust the amount of agar dependig on the brand of agar you buy.
+It helps to dissolve the agar in a little bit of the hot milk then add it in to the rest.
 Continuously stir the milk and agar at 82 degrees for about 3 minutes.

 - Keeping the thermometer in the milk, remove the jar of milk from the hot water.
 Let it cool to about 44 degrees Celsius (about 110 F) stirring the milk occasionally.

-- Once your milk is cooled, you can add your starter culture or already made yogurt.
+- Once your milk is slightly cooled, you can add your starter culture or already made yogurt.
 It is best to dissolve dried cultures in a small amount of the cooled milk, then add it to the quart sized jar and stir.
 Dissolving the starter in a small amount of milk helps to prevent clumping and distributes the culture evenly throughout the milk.
-If you are using already prepared yogurt with live active cultures, just take a spoon full of that and stir it into the cooled milk.
+If you are using already prepared yogurt with live active cultures, just use two tablespoons spoons and stir it into the cooled milk.

 - Once your milk is inoculated with probiotic microbes you are ready to incubate!
 Dispense the milk mixture into the clean jars for your yogurt maker.
 Be sure the lids are off, turn it on and let it incubate for 12-24 hours.
 If you prefer a more tart yogurt, let it incubate closer to 24 hours.

 - When your yogurt is done incubating, put lids on and place in the refrigerator.
+I like to stir in a bit of lemon juice before putting it in the fridge for a more tart tasting yogurt.
 Once cooled, flavor however you'd like and enjoy!
 Be sure to follow us on Instagram and Pinterest for yummy upcoming recipes using vegan yogurt!